pimutils/vdirsyncer/docs/config.rst

         to show all.
 This depends on particular features on the server, the results are not validated.
     :param url: Base URL or an URL to a calendar.
-    :param username: Username for authentication.
+    :param username: Optional.
+Username for authentication.
-    :param password: Password for authentication.
+    :param password: Optional.
+Password for authentication.
-    :param verify: Verify SSL certificate, default True.
-This can also be a local path to a self-signed SSL certificate.
-See :ref:`ssl-tutorial` for more information.
-    :param verify_fingerprint: Optional.
-SHA1 or MD5 fingerprint of the
-        expected server certificate.
-See :ref:`ssl-tutorial` for more information.
-    :param auth: Optional.
-Either ``basic``, ``digest`` or ``guess``.
-The default is preemptive Basic auth, sending credentials even if server didn't request them.
-This saves from an additional roundtrip per request.
-Consider setting ``guess`` if this causes issues with your server.
+    :param verify_cert: Optional.
+Path to a server certificate in ``.pem`` format.
     :param auth_cert: Optional.
-Either a path to a certificate with a client certificate and the key or a list of paths to the files with them.
+Path to a client certificate in ``.p12``/``.pfx`` format.
     :param useragent: Default ``vdirsyncer``.